Muller-bit/Web3_Wallet_Security/notes/04_metamask_key_security.md

 Our first objective is to guide you through downloading and installing the Metamask browser extension, with an unwavering focus on the security of your cryptographic keys.
 For a comprehensive step-by-step installation walkthrough, please refer to the detailed guide available in the "Blockchain Basics course of Cyfrin Updraft."
 You can find a direct link to this resource within the GitHub repository associated with the current course.

 During the Metamask installation process, you will reach a pivotal moment: Metamask will present you with your Seed Phrase (also commonly referred to as a Secret Recovery Phrase or Mnemonic Phrase) and subsequently, your Private Key(s).
 Pay exceptionally close attention during this stage.

+### The Security Imperative: Your Keys, Your Responsibility